Luke Donald: 2019

 Donald playing in only his second event of 2019 on his come back from injury, was in contention at the Valspar Championship.
 He shot rounds of 67-70-70 over the first three rounds to begin the final round, three behind the leader.
 When he then eagled the first hole, he was temporarily one off the lead, however he struggled during the rest of the final round which resulted in a 73 and T9 finish.
 This result moved Donald from 919th to 548th in the world rankings.
 Later in the season, Donald finished T10 at the Alfred Dunhill Links Championship.

 2020

 Donald's medical exemption ended in February 2020.
 He did not meet the terms and used a career earnings exemption for the remainder of the season.

-2022
+In May 2020, accidentally during an interview, the appointed Ryder Cup captain Pádraig Harrington revealed Donald as his second vice-captain for the 43rd Ryder Cup match, to be played in September 2021, after being postponed one year because of the pandemic.

+2022–23

 On August 1, 2022, Donald was announced as the captain of the European Ryder Cup team for the 2023 matches in Italy, replacing Henrik Stenson who had been removed from the role due to his decision to join LIV Golf.
+Europe went on to win the cup 16–11.

+2025

+In September 2025, Donald was captain for the second time of the European team for the 2025 Ryder Cup at Bethpage Black Course in Long Island, New York.
+The European team won the trophy by 15–13.
+It was Europe's first success in the U.S. since 2012, and Donald become only the second captain after Tony Jacklin in 1985 and 1987 to lead the side to home and away victories.

 Use of coaches

 Donald worked with Pat Goss as coach from his time at Northwestern University until 2013.
-He added Dave Alred from 2010 to 2012, during which period he reached World Number 1 Donald stopped working with Alred after citing an 'over-analysis' of his game as a factor behind poor performance in the 2012 Majors.
+He added Dave Alred from 2010 to 2012, during which period he reached World Number 1.
+Donald stopped working with Alred after citing an 'over-analysis' of his game as a factor behind poor performance in the 2012 Majors.